m45t3r/snes9x4d/README.md

   (like `Star Fox`) it is better to set a fixed frameskip to make the game stutter less
 - Sound Rate (default `32000`): sets sound rate.
-The official sound rate of SNES is ~32000 so this is the recommended value to have the best available sound quality, but you may reduce it to improve performance
+The official sound rate of SNES is ~32000 so this is the minimum recommended value to have a good sound quality, but you may reduce it to improve performance
 - Stereo (default `False`): enables/disables stereo mixing (making a Mono output).
 Disabling it improves performance, but the Mono mixing results in